The Journal (Ireland)

 The Journal (formerly styled as TheJournal.ie) is an online newspaper in Ireland.
 It was a mixture of original and aggregated content, before moving to entirely original content.
 The website was founded in early 2010.

 It was edited by Jennifer O'Connell from 2010 to 2011, and by Susan Daly between 2011 and August 2019, when Sinead O'Carroll stepped into the role with Daly's promotion to Managing Editor.
 The publication employs approximately 75 people.

 Content

 The Journal produces 70 original pieces of content per day.
 The website was originally divided into four components: TheJournal.ie itself for Irish and international news and opinion; Fora for business news; The 42 (formerly TheScore) for sports news; and The Daily Edge for entertainment and gossip.

 The Daily Edge ceased operations on 29 March 2019 and Fora on 9 April 2020.
-Fora was wound down due to a decline in advertising revenue prompting the parent to reduce its costs in the wake of the COVID-19 pandemic in the Republic of Ireland.
+Fora was wound down due to a decline in advertising revenue prompting the parent to reduce its costs in the wake of the COVID-19 pandemic in Ireland.